refeco/perl-Ethereum-Toolkit/README.md

 # DESCRIPTION

-A low-level Ethereum toolkit written in Perl, combining core utilities for working with Ethereum's internal data structures.
+A Ethereum toolkit written in Perl, combining core utilities for working with Ethereum's internal data structures.

 This distribution merges the functionality of previously separate modules into a single toolkit, including: